Olliehub/alx_python/python-import_modules/README.md

 Your code should not be executed when imported
 The number of elements of argv can be retrieved by using: len(argv) You do not have to fully understand lists yet, but imagine that argv can be used just like a collection of arguments: you can use an index to walk through it.
 There are other ways (which will be preferred for future project tasks), if you know them you can use them.

+Task 2: Everything can be imported
+Write a program that imports the variable a from the file variable_load_2.py and prints its value.

+You are not allowed to use * for importing or __import__ Your code should not be executed when imported